Max Leibowitz

-Max Leibowitz (מאקס לײבאװיטש) (born c.1884 in Iași, Romania, died 1942, Bronx, New York City) was an American klezmer violinist, composer and bandleader in New York City primarily in the 1910s and 1920s.
+Max Leibowitz (מאקס לײבאװיטש; born c.1884 in Iași, Romania, died 1942, Bronx, New York City) was an American klezmer violinist, composer and bandleader in New York City primarily in the 1910s and 1920s.
+He is mainly remembered today for his violin and ensemble 78 rpm recordings which are notable representation of early American klezmer music.

 Biography

 Early life

 Leibowitz was born in Iași, Romania in June 1883 or 1884.
 Little is known about his family background, whether he was from a klezmer family, or what his musical training was.
 In September 1905 he emigrated to the United States along with his wife Sarah.
 He had 3 children: Isadore (born c.1908), Molly (c.1911) and Albert (born 1920).

 Music career

 It isn't clear what Leibowitz did for the first decade he was in the United States, although in the 1910 census he did list his occupation as musician.
 It was in June 1916, possibly because World War I made local musicians more valuable to record companies, that he was first recruited to record a test pressing for the Victor Recording Company.
 He then followed it with a disc released on Columbia Records of himself playing violin accompanied by cimbalom, a highly traditional pairing in Eastern Europe, but one which was only rarely recorded in American Jewish music.
 Those recordings were made with the cimbalom player "Silver", who may be Jacob Silber (1882-1952), who otherwise played percussion in Leibowitz's and other klezmer orchestras, as well as the xylophone in later years.